Learn About Your Pets and Their Health

 What are the signs of a pet with mobility problems?

 Mobility problems can have a very serious effect on your pet’s health.
-In dogs, you’ll notice they are finding it more difficult to get up, they are stiff and reluctant to run or walk.
+In dogs, you’ll notice that they struggling to get up easily and they are stiff and reluctant to run or walk.
 Cats generally hide their discomfort for much longer and only become inactive, resting more frequently or only jump from reduced heights.

 Signs seen in cats: